edzillion/godot-stat-math/README.md

 *   **Debugging:** If a bug appears due to a specific random outcome, you can reproduce it by using the same seed.
 *   **Testing:** Ensures tests that rely on random data behave consistently.
 *   **Gameplay:** Can be used to create "daily challenges" with the same layout/events for all players, or to allow players to share seeds for specific game setups.

-## Known Limitations / TODOs

-- **Placeholder Functions:**
-  - `StatMath.HelperFunctions.incomplete_beta(x, a, b)` is currently a placeholder and not implemented.
-It always returns `NAN` and should not be used for any calculations requiring accuracy.
-  - `StatMath.HelperFunctions.lower_incomplete_gamma_regularized(a, z)` is also a placeholder and not fully verified.
-It may return unreliable or placeholder values.
-- **General Reliability:**
-  - This project is a work in progress.
-Some results, especially those relying on the above functions, may be unreliable or incorrect.
-Do not use this addon for critical or scientific/statistical applications requiring high accuracy.

 ## Documentation